 It's July and the farmer's markets are in full force with ripe strawberries, heirloom tomatoes, and juicy peaches.
-Since I live in Southern California, the Markets are mostly year-round here, but summer is special!
+Since I live in Southern California, it's easy to find a farmers market near me any time of the year!
 When I first started shopping at the Farmers Market, I was overwhelmed by all the beautiful seasonal fruits and veggies to choose from and ended up buying way too much food.
 Keep reading for my best 5 Farmers Market tips for you to get the most out of your shopping trip.

 No lemons, no problem read How to Use Lemon Juice Powder